-From here, you can take a short walk to the bustling Bayside Marketplace or, for something posher, scope out the events at the Adrienne Arsht Center and the surrounding museums.
+From here, you can take a short walk to the bustling Bayside Marketplace, or for something posher, scope out the events at the Adrienne Arsht Center and the surrounding museums.

-The high-tech Phillip and Patricia Frost Museum of Science is a go-to, no matter how old you are.
+The Phillip and Patricia Frost Museum of Science is a go-to, no matter how old you are.
 Sparky’s Roadside BBQ is also a must-try.
 Don’t let the shabby interiors fool you; the food is seriously good.

 Highlights: Freedom Tower, Bayfront Park, Bayside Marketplace, Pérez Art Museum Miami, the Adrienne Arsht Center for the Performing Arts, Olympia Theatre